Best Brokers for Beginners (UK, 2026)

 Overnight Financing

-Cost transparency matters more than marginal spread differences at beginner stage.
+Cost transparency and simplicity matter more than marginal spread differences at the beginner stage.

 Risks & Considerations

-- Beginners should start with small position sizing and demo accounts where available.
+- Beginners should start with a demo account and small position sizes

 Frequently Asked Questions